On the Generalised Divisor Problem: Introduction

-It is evident that \eqref{eddy}, \eqref{cele}, \eqref{tk}, and \eqref{fn} align well with Piltz's general error term, \eqref{ajua}.
-This consistency shows that the error terms determined for specific cases follow the broader framework defined by Plitz.
+It is evident that \eqref{eddy}, \eqref{cele}, \eqref{tk}, and \eqref{fn} align well with general error term, \eqref{ajua}.
 Compared with \eqref{ajua}, the result from \eqref{nana} shows a considerable reduction in the logarithmic exponent.
-This results not only improves upon the logarithmic exponent in the error term for $T_4(x)$ but also suggests the potential for similar refinements in the general case for all $k>2$.
+This result not only improves upon the logarithmic exponent in the error term for $T_4(x)$ but also suggests the potential for similar refinements in the general case for all $k>2$.

 For $k>2$, there are significant improvements in \eqref{ajua}, particularly the power of $x$ (see \cite[Theorems 12.2 and 12.3]{MR882550}).
 Obtaining explicit versions of these bounds appears to be just as difficult as it does for the bounds for $\Delta(x)$.
 For this reason, we opted to make the bound for \eqref{ajua}, which is based on a more accessible hyperbola method, fully explicit along with a slight improvement in the logarithmic power.